joshwalawender/KeckODL/README.md

 - 1 Instrument Configuration
 - 1 or more Detector Configurations

-These components are described individually below.
+These components and their sub-components are described below.

 ## Target